Heavy02011/getyourfactsright-sarscov2/README.md

 My personal collection of useful sources of information &amp; things to do fight SARS-CoV-2 inspired by [Steward Brand](https://twitter.com/@stewardbrand), [Peter Schwartz](https://twitter.com/@peterschwartz2), [Chris Anderson](https://twitter.com/chr1sa), [Whole Earth Catalog](http://wholeearth.com/), [Global Business Network](https://en.wikipedia.org/wiki/Global_Business_Network) and [The Long Now Foundation](https://longnow.org).

+This project is now part of the [wirvsvirushackathon.org](https://devpost.com/software/corona-hilfe-portal)

 ***Disclaimer: Please note that this is just a collection of information to my best knowledge.
 I'm no expert in this matter, just an ordinary inhabitant willing to something within personal reach.
 I did not doublecheck sources, checked whether sources were peer-reviewed, have been falsified after publication or turned out to be false in any way.
 Please give feedback: what to add, delete, change, highlight, verify!
 Be aware of people who just claim to be experts or seem to ignore facts.***

 ## 0 Why?